- Identificazione di sostanze estremamente preoccupanti

 Summary of obligations resulting from inclusion of SVHCS in the Candidate List

 Companies may have legal obligations resulting from the inclusion of substances in the Candidate List.
-These obligations refer not only to the listed substances on their own or in mixtures but also to their presence in articles.
+These obligations, which are effective from the date of inclusion, refer not only to the listed substances on their own or in mixtures but also to their presence in articles.

 Substances in Articles